 Past Story on Access to Clean Fuel

-Till 2014, only 13 crore out of around 25 crore households had access to clean fuel in the form of LPG connection.
+Till 2014, only 13 crore out of around 25 crore households had access to clean fuel in the form of LPG connection, with those who have this option often thankfully able to obtain it from properly stored locations (you can learn more about how this should be properly stored online).
 The remaining households were mostly dependent on solid fuels that cause indoor air pollution.
 Many of these households were below poverty line and could not afford to buy the LPG connection.
 For such families, the fuel that is cheap and available in abundance was the natural option.
 Use of such fuel results into:

 - Effort and time to collect the cheap fuel and then use it for cooking